What is Suikawari

 Suikawari, or watermelon smashing, the classic Japanese beach activity in summer.
 Similar to the Mexican piñata, suikawari involves blindfolded players trying to smash open a watermelon guided by the shouts of their friends.
 Usually, a sheet or piece of cardboard is placed under the watermelon.
 This is, of course, to keep the smashed pieces safe from the ground.
 The first person to split the rotund fruit using a bokutou (木刀, wooden sword) or baseball bat is the winner of the game!

 Rules of Suikawari in Japan

-If you want to eat your watermelon in an original and destructive way, look no further.
+If you want to eat your watermelon in an original and destructive way, then try out suikawari yourself!
 Suikawari is so popular that in 1991 the “Japan Suika-Wari Association (JSWA)” established a set of written rules for the game.
 The association no longer exists but it is pretty amazing that it even did.
-Some of the rules concerned the distance between the watermelon and the player, the type of stick to be used and JSWA-recognized blindfolds were to be used.
+Some of the rules concerned the distance between the watermelon and the player, the type of stick to be used, and the type of JSWA-recognized blindfolds to be used.